 Three obstacles in Chinese flower industry

-However, the Chinese flower market is less competitive than other international markets such as that of Holland which is famous for flower production.
+However, the flower market in China is less competitive than other international markets such as that of Holland which is famous for flower production.
 This is due to three main reasons.

-Second is the lack of large production companies.
 The majority of the farmers in China only hold small production areas and usually the employees consist of family members.
-Most families of Chinese flower farmers consist of 2-3 people making an annual revenue of only a couple tens of thousands of RMB.
+Most families of Chinese flower farmers consist of 2-3 people making an annual revenue only in the tens of thousands of RMB.
 The number of the farmers is only 20 times that of the number of firms.
-Furthermore, only 8,334 large and medium-sized companies exist among 64,908 firms, making up only 13% of the total.
-Unlike most large countries, no firm dominates the industry, the production areas are small, and the revenues are are even smaller.
+Furthermore, only 14,108 large and medium-sized companies exist among 79,512 firms, making up only 17.7% of the total.
+Unlike most large countries, no firm dominates the flower market in China; the production areas are small, and the revenues are even smaller.